apache/royale-docs/libraries/compiled-code-libraries.md

 The notable difference between the two files:
 1. `compile-config.xml` has `playerglobal.swc` referenced in the `external-library-path`.
 2. `compile-config.xml` has `COMPILE::SWF` as `true` while `js-compile-config.xml` has `COMPILE::JS` as `true`.
-3. If you have a `lib/Foo.swc` JS typedef dependency that you want to include, you should add the following to the `js-compile-config.xml`:
+3. If you have a `lib/Foo.swc` JS [typedef (sometimes also called externs)](features/externs) dependency that you want to include, you should add the following to the `js-compile-config.xml`:

 ```
         <js-external-library-path append="true">